 Skip advert

 Advertisement - Article continues below

 On the move, the first thing you’ll notice is that the V60’s steering feels extremely light when you pull away, because it’s designed to make driving in town and car parks a breeze.
 Resistance builds slightly as you go faster, for a more reassuring feel, and the suspension does a good job of filtering out lumps and bumps.
-The engines feel admirably refined in the V60, too, while the Recharge T8 feels almost alarmingly quick.
+The engines feel admirably refined in the V60, too, while the plug-in hybrid T8 feels almost alarmingly quick.

+Skip advert